Primary Sources of Greek Mythology | Ancient Texts

 • Heroic morality and the code of honor

-Almost every later mythological narrative, either tragic or fictional, talks directly or indirectly with the Homeric background.
-For this reason Homer is considered the beginning of the written mythological tradition and a reference point for any serious study of Greek mythology.
+Virtually every subsequent mythological narrative, whether tragic or mythographic, engages directly or indirectly with the Homeric tradition.
+For this reason, Homer is considered the origin of the written mythological tradition and a point of reference for any serious study of Greek mythology.

 The birth of the world and heroes

-Hesiod is not limited to the gods· It also includes accounts of the first heroes and the creation of humanity, such as the myth of Pandora and the curse of people with evil.
-These accounts provide a moral and cosmological framework, defining human virtues, punishments and rewards according to the moral order of the gods.
+Hesiod does not limit himself to the gods; he also includes accounts of the first heroes and the creation of humanity, such as the myth of Pandora and the curse of evil upon mankind.
+These narratives provide a moral and cosmological framework, defining human virtues, punishments, and rewards in accordance with the moral order of the gods.

 Theological significance